BettercareHealth/bettercare/maternal-care/0-5-introduction.md

 ### Breast Care

 *Breast Care* was written for nurses and doctors who manage the health needs of women from childhood to old age.
-It covers the assessment and management of benign breast conditions, breast cancer and palliative care.
+It covers breast examination, the assessment and management of benign breast conditions, the diagnosis and management of breast cancer and palliative care.

 ### Infection Prevention and Control

 *Infection Prevention and Control* was written for nurses, doctors, and health administrators working in the field of infection prevention and control, particularly in resource-limited settings.
 It includes chapters on IPC programmes, risk management, health facility design, outbreak surveillance and antimicrobial stewardship.

+### Ebola Prevention and Control

+*Ebola Prevention and Control* is a guide to managing, preventing and controlling Ebola and other viral haemorrhagic fevers, especially in resource-limited settings.
+It covers virology and epidemiology, patient management, protection of healthcare workers, support services and documentation, and communication and community engagement.
+It was written for healthcare workers, managers and administrators tasked with preventing, controlling and managing outbreaks of viral haemorrhagic diseases.

+### Maternal Mental Health

+*Maternal Mental Health* was written for doctors, nurses and social workers caring for women before and after birth.
+It includes an introduction to maternal mental health and illness, making referrals for maternal mental illness, helping mothers with mental health problems and special issues in maternal mental health.
+It includes a resource section for assessing, referring and supporting mothers in the perinatal period.

 ## Format of the courses